The Rationale For Establishing The Competition

-" OSAKA International Music Competition founded by Ms. Yoko KITANO has reached its twentieth birthday this year and the advent of the competition has given rise for the opportunity to link Malaysia to Japan.
+" OSAKA International Music Competition founded by Ms. Yoko KITANO has reached its twenty-first birthday this year and the advent of the competition has given rise for the opportunity to link Malaysia to Japan.
 While the regional rounds have already taken place around the world in places such as Paris, Atlanta, Korea, Hong Kong etc, Malaysia was not selected until today due to the nature of the music community in the country and its unknown connections to the music society in the globe.
 Being a performer and commuting between the two countries for concerts, I was privileged to meet Ms. KITANO.
 She has always wanted to expand the competition to Malaysia, stretching opportunities to fulfill her vision but never had a chance until now.
 I do hope this competition will further open doors to the local talents as well as establishing connections with other musicians and peers around the world through music." - Malaysia regional committee, OSAKA International Music Competition.